Bridgerton “Oceans Apart” Review

 And when Daphne asks why he won’t unfold himself to her—I lost it.
 It is moments of vulnerability such as this one with couples that always solidifies whether or not they are meant to be, and this was a gorgeous one for the two of them.
 Daphne wants to know Simon—every bit of him—she wants to understand him, she wants to see his heart, she wants to learn from him, and more than anything, she wants to love him.
 Openly and without reservation–she wants to be his wife.
 She wants all of him, as does he, but because of how broken he is, because of his inability to let go, unfolding himself doesn’t come easy.

 Their kiss opens up so much of the longing and fire that’s burning within them.
-The inability to let go, to walk away without intimacy is the very showcase of how real this is.
-She is right for him and he is right for her.
-Their friendship has led them this far and there are still ways to go, but the moment leads to him admitting that he made a vow, and another fight that’s revealing that love is indeed a choice.
+The inability to let go, to walk away without intimacy, is the very showcase of how real this is.
+She is right for him, and he is right for her.
+Their friendship has led them this far, and there are still ways to go, but the moment leads to him admitting that he made a vow and another fight that reveals that love is indeed a choice.
 It’s a choice they’ll make in the finale and one we’ll cry about writing through.
 But progress is starting somewhere and finally admitting the why was so important for Simon to let something off his chest.

-This episode ending with Daphne sobbing after getting her period and framing the scene in such a way where Simon is seen teary eyed as her cries drown out the sound of Vivaldi’s “Four Seasons” was masterful storytelling.
-“Four Seasons” is representative of movements, it’s timeless, which in this scene reflects the idea that this isn’t their time—this is the apparent end.
+This episode ending with Daphne sobbing after getting her period and framing the scene in such a way where Simon is seen teary-eyed as her cries drown out the sound of Vivaldi’s “Four Seasons” was masterful storytelling.
+“Four Seasons” is representative of movements; it’s timeless, which in this scene reflects the idea that this isn’t their time—this is the apparent end.
 The moment that for Daphne signifies not only the fact that she isn’t pregnant, but that in this way, she loses her husband as well.
-Simon understood what happened in that moment—he realized it, and his tears too signify the end.
+Simon understood what happened at that moment—he realized it, and his tears, too signify the end.
 He’s a stubborn man, true to his words believing that he must do as he said, and they will only be married by name now.
 Then why are they both hurting so much if that’s the case?
 Why ache as they do?
 Why cry?